 Since I gained so much from the PhotoReading system, recommending it to you was a no-brainer.
-I was itching to announce PhotoReading last month, but I’ve gone a step further on your behalf.
-The company behind the PhotoReading system is Learning Strategies Corporation, an established leader in accelerated learning – Learning Strategies has been in business since 1981.
-After many phone conversations, they agreed to a special arrangement whereby StevePavlina.com visitors can get the PhotoReading system at a deep discount — a whopping 59% off the normal price.
+I was itching to blog about PhotoReading last month, but I’ve gone a step further on your behalf.
+The company behind the PhotoReading system is Learning Strategies Corporation, an established leader in accelerated learning.
+Learning Strategies has been in business since 1981.
+After many phone conversations, they agreed to a special arrangement whereby StevePavlina.com visitors can get the PhotoReading system at a deep discount off the normal price.
 Plus the PhotoReading system comes with a 30-day money-back guarantee, which you can extend to 6 months upon request.

 I should mention that the PhotoReading system includes free phone coaching and support.
 I never took advantage of it myself because I found everything in the program perfectly straightforward.
-But I was genuinely impressed that Learning Strategies decided to offer this.
+But I was genuinely impressed that Learning Strategies includes this.

 Incidentally, I learned that PhotoReading is also recommended by Tony Robbins, Jack Canfield, Harvey Mackay, and Ken Blanchard, so apparently I’m not alone in my enthusiasm for it.

-Since learning is such a pleasure for me, I’m really excited to have accelerated the pace at which I can soak up new ideas.
+Since learning is such a pleasure for me, I’m glad to have accelerated the pace at which I can soak up new ideas.
 I hope you benefit from this program as much as I have.